FAForever/wiki-pages/Development/AI/AI-Modding.md

 # Ai Modding
 ## Custom AI
-FAF has a number of custom AI - a [separate summary is available of the various AI available](https://wiki.faforever.com/en/Development/AI/Custom-AIs) and how to play against them.
+FAF has several custom AI - a [separate summary available of the various AI available](https://wiki.faforever.com/en/Development/AI/Custom-AIs) and how to play against them.

-The below page is for if you are interested in creating your own AI in FAF.
+The below page is for if you are interested in creating your AI in FAF.

 ## Detailed guide
-An [AI development guide](https://docs.google.com/document/d/1puzW5hKcOBNE7wu7bXj6qXfTJ60r2f93/edit?usp=share_link&ouid=100973959280546778272&rtpof=true&sd=true) that was created alongside a development log for one of the AIs is available, with the below containing extracts from this and other sources.
+An [AI development guide](https://docs.google.com/document/d/1puzW5hKcOBNE7wu7bXj6qXfTJ60r2f93/edit?usp=share_link&ouid=100973959280546778272&rtpof=true&sd=true) that was created alongside a development log for one of the AIs is available, with the below-containing extracts from this and other sources.

 See also the [forum post relating to this AI](https://forum.faforever.com/topic/2373/ai-development-guide-and-m27ai-v13-devlog) which includes a link to the devlog.

 ## Before you start
 It is always good to have some knowledge of how you want your AI to play out.
-So before you create an AI, it is recommended that you have a good idea of how the features of Forged Alliance works, e.g. The Economy, different unit roles.
+So before you create an AI, it is recommended that you have a good idea of how the features of Forged Alliance work, e.g. The Economy, and different unit roles.

 You will need a text editor of some kind:

 - Sublime Text or Notepad ++ will do.
-- Intellij IDEA with the EmmyLua plugin works well (some of its features that are useful include autosaving changes, good search functionality, text highlighting and prompts, error identification, shortlist of variables and functions in a file, compatible with Github desktop).
+- IntelliJ IDEA with the EmmyLua plugin works well (some of its useful features include autosaving changes, good search functionality, text highlighting and prompts, error identification, a shortlist of variables and functions in a file, and compatible with the GitHub desktop).

 ## Setup info